hangryCat/classic-arcade-game/README.md

 ## Usage

-You can see it live using the link below!
+You can see it live using the demo link!
 [Live Demo](https://hangrymayo.github.io/classic-arcade-game/)

 You can clone it with HTTPS URL: